dannysofftie/registry/README.md

 # Docker Registry
-Setup your own Docker Registry in a matter of seconds
+Setup your own secure Docker Registry in a matter of seconds

 ## Requirements
 1. Server running Ubuntu v18.04 or v20.04